tsaopy/tsaopy.github.io/notebook2.md

 ---
 layout: custompage
-permalink: /harder-problem/
+permalink: /van-der-pol/
 ---

-# Notebook 2: A harder problem
+# Notebook 2: A Van der Pol oscillator

 Remember that files summing up the work on this notebook can be found at https://github.com/tsaopy/tsaopy/tree/main/notebook2.